Social history: Labor history

 Kirk (2010) surveys labour historiography in Britain since the formation of the Society for the Study of Labour History in 1960.
 He reports that labour history has been mostly pragmatic, eclectic and empirical; it has played an important role in historiographical debates, such as those revolving around history from below, institutionalism versus the social history of labour, class, populism, gender, language, postmodernism and the turn to politics.
 Kirk rejects suggestions that the field is declining, and stresses its innovation, modification and renewal.
 Kirk also detects a move into conservative insularity and academicism.
 He recommends a more extensive and critical engagement with the kinds of comparative, transnational and global concerns increasingly popular among labour historians elsewhere, and calls for a revival of public and political interest in the topics.
 Meanwhile, Navickas, (2011) examines recent scholarship including the histories of collective action, environment and human ecology, and gender issues, with a focus on work by James Epstein, Malcolm Chase, and Peter Jones.

 Women's history

 Women's history exploded into prominence in the 1970s, and is now well represented in every geographical topic; increasingly it includes gender history.
 Social history uses the approach of women's history to understand the experiences of ordinary women, as opposed to "Great Women," in the past.
-Feminist women's historians have critiqued early studies of social history for being too focused on the male experience.
+Feminist women's historians such as Joan Kelly have critiqued early studies of social history for being too focused on the male experience.